 Rule of Law Training

-The following training programmes are offered in 2017 and 2018:
+The following training programmes are currently offered:

 In the EU government spending on goods and services amounts to approximately 20% of the GDP.
 Because of the huge financial stakes and the need for close interaction between the public and the private sectors, it is crucial to set clear rules for public procurement.
 This requires continuous reflection on fair and appropriate procedures that guarantee equal opportunities among competitors.

 A rising rate of incarceration, including pre-trial detention, causes a financial burden on national governments and impacts social cohesion.
-This raises a number of questions that should be addressed: How can prison conditions be improved?
+This raises a number of questions that should be addressed: how can prison conditions be improved?
 What increased risks do youth in detention face?
 What are possible alternatives to detention and how can these, and improved re-integration strategies, have a positive effect on perpetrators, victims and society as a whole?